Quick, hand drawn wireframes can provide substantial benefits that will save you time and money.

 Once you have two or three wireframes with potential, the next step is to test them with real users.

-There is a perception that it is necessary to test against completed comps or HTML prototypes, however that is not the case.
-There is real benefit in testing even the most basic hand drawn wireframe.
+There is a perception that it is necessary to test against completed comps or HTML prototypes, however, that is not the case.
+There is a real benefit in testing even the most basic hand drawn wireframe.
 You can…

 - ask users what they would click on to complete certain key tasks,

 - get feedback on the naming of labels,

 - establish whether you have the right visual hierarchy.